 - Students will not be allowed to use their cell phones during instructional time. - Students at Enfield Middle S.T.E.A.M.
-Academy may bring their devices, but they will be collected during the first block and returned at the end of the school day.
+Academy can bring their electronic devices to school.
+However, as per school policy, we will collect these devices upon arrival and return them to the students at the end of the day.